AdaCore/learn/courses/advanced-ada/chapters/packages.rst

 ---------------

 Nested packages, as the name suggests, are declared within a parent package.
-This contrasts with child packages, which are declared separately.
+This contrasts with child packages, which are declared independently.
 For example, this would be a nested package for the :ada:`Week` package:

 .. code:: ada no_button